 Builder.
 You can generate a wide range of experiments easily from the Builder using its intuitive, graphical user interface (GUI).
 This might be all you ever need to do.
 But you can always compile your experiment into a python script for fine-tuning, and this is a quick way for experienced programmers to explore some of PsychoPy’s libraries and conventions.

 Coder.
 For those comfortable with programming, the Coder view provides a basic code editor with syntax highlighting, code folding, and so on.
 Importantly, it has its own output window and Demo menu.
 The demos illustrate how to do specific tasks or use specific features; they are not whole experiments.
-The Coder tutorials should help get you going, and the API reference will give you the details.
+The Coder tutorials should help get you going, and the Reference Manual (API) will give you the details.